Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 ### Design

-With my design choices I wanted to conjure the old school game's feeling.
+With my design choices, I wanted to conjure the old school game's feeling.
-Container boxes, buttons and modals have rounded corners to make the image more friendly.
+Container boxes, buttons, and modals have rounded corners to make the image more friendly.
-Modals and buttons are built with [Boostrap](https://getbootstrap.com/) to help the responsiveness of the page, and keep a consistent image.
+Modals and buttons are built with [Boostrap](https://getbootstrap.com/) to help the responsiveness of the page and keep a consistent image.

 #### Color Scheme
 To find out, what colors would match with the game's cheery and facetious feeling, I used [ColorSpace](https://mycolor.space/).
-I also used [Eye Dropper Chrome extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) to make sure that colors on my page are consistent.
+I also used [Eye Dropper Chrome Extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) to make sure that colors on my page are consistent.
-My choiches were a green and blue to the maze, rules, and dashboard; yellow for the slug, the logo, and the level buttons, light pink to the background, and black for the walls.
+My choices were a green and blue to the maze, rules, and dashboard; yellow for the slug, the logo, and the level buttons, light pink to the background, and black for the walls.
 Hex values of the colors I used:

 - ![#FFF3FA](https://placehold.it/15/FFF3FA/000000?text=+) `#FFF3FA`